PENG-Zhe/peng-zhe.github.io/_pages/about.md

 # Openings
 We are looking for highly self-motivated Postdoctoral Fellows and Ph.D.
-Students who are interested and experienced in (i) Blockchain and Web3, and (ii) AI for Materials and Manufacturing.
+Students who are interested and experienced in **(i) Blockchain and Web3**, and **(ii) AI for Materials and Manufacturing**.
 Applicants are welcome to apply for prestigious [Fellowship & Scholarship Schemes](https://www.polyu.edu.hk/gs/prospective-students/fellowship-scholarship-schemes/){:target="_blank"}.
 If you are interested, please email me your CV, transcripts, IELTS/TOEFL results, and publications.

 Undergraduate and MSc students seeking [URIS](https://www.polyu.edu.hk/gs/ug-research/uris/about-uris/){:target="_blank"} or dissertation supervision are also welcome.